East Room: Johnson and Carter administration alterations

-While the Kennedy stage was fine for the small, intimate performances in the East Room which the Kennedys favored, the President Lyndon B. Johnson and First Lady Lady Bird Johnson favored larger, more elaborate performances.
+While the Kennedy stage was fine for the small, intimate performances in the East Room which the Kennedys favored, President Lyndon B. Johnson and First Lady Lady Bird Johnson favored larger, more elaborate performances.
 Ballet patron Rebekah Harkness learned of the Johnsons' desire for a larger stage, and contacted noted ballet and theatrical designer Jo Mielziner to design something.
 Mielziner crafted a stage which took up a full third of the East Room, and featured cream white-painted pilasters matching the room's architecture.
 Mileziner originally wanted the stage's curtains to have the same fabric used for the East Room drapes.
 But when he learned of the cost, he settled for American-made gold silk curtains instead.
 The larger stage took eight men three days to set up.

 In 1964, President Johnson issued an executive order creating a new Committee for the Preservation of the White House.
 This body was tasked with advising the President and First Lady on the decor, preservation, and conservation of the East Room and other public rooms at the White House.
 The committee has met continuously since then, except for the period 1981 to 1988.

 In 1967, the government of Italy donated a late 18th-century carved wood and terra cotta nativity scene to the White House.
 This 30-piece creche, manufactured in Naples and with the figures clad in original hand-sewn fabrics, was placed on view in the East Room during the Christmas season, and it has been erected there every holiday season since.
 Ten additional antique Italian nativity figures were donated to the East Room creche set during the Carter administration.

 The East Room flooring was replaced in 1978 during the Carter administration.
 Years of wear and tear had nearly worn through the parquet.